Canarian cuisine: Sweets and desserts

 In El Hierro there is a cake named quesadilla which is made with cheese.
 Other specialities include rosquetes (ring-shaped fried pastries), quesillo (tender cheese cake), rapaduras (cane sugar candy), Príncipe Alberto (chocolate cake from La Palma) and leche asada (milk cake).
 Gofio is also employed in some desserts such as huevos mole, pella de gofio (milk and gofio patty) and mousse de gofio (gofio cream).

 Tropical fruits, especially bananas, are widely grown and consumed in the islands, even if they are not native species.

 Wines and liquors

 The wine from the malvasia grape was a product of Canarian export since the 17th century, immediately after the decline of sugar plantations and until its commerce was blocked by the British Royal Navy in the late 18th century.
 Nowadays the islands produce ten protected geographical indications.
+Among the traditional winemaking practices, La Palma is notable for its unique vino de tea, where wines are aged in containers made from Canary Island Pine heartwood, representing an important example of preserved cultural heritage and traditional fermentation techniques.

 Canarian Denominación de Origen wines are: